atuinsh/atuin/docs/docs/guide/index.md

 Now restart your shell!

 Anytime you press ctrl-r or up, you will see the Atuin search UI.
-Enter your query, enter to execute.
+Type your query, enter to execute.
 If you'd like to select a command without executing it, press tab.